projectriff/cli/docs/riff_streaming_pulsar-gateway_delete.md

 ### Synopsis

-Delete one or more pulsar gateways by name or all pulsar gateways within a namespace.
+Delete one or more Pulsar gateways by name or all Pulsar gateways within a namespace.

-Deleting a pulsar gateway will disrupt all processors consuming streams managed by the gateway.
+Deleting a Pulsar gateway will disrupt all processors consuming streams managed by the gateway.
 Existing messages in the stream may be preserved by the underlying pulsar broker, depending on the implementation.